saubhaggya-srivastava/AWS_VPC/README.md

 ### 8. Final Output
 ![Final Output](assets/output.png)

+## Conclusion

+This project demonstrates the setup of a secure and scalable AWS VPC infrastructure with private and public subnets, NAT gateways, Auto Scaling, and a bastion host.
+The architecture ensures controlled internet access while maintaining high availability and security.
+By following this setup, users can efficiently deploy and manage workloads in a cloud environment.

 ## References

 For more details on setting up and cleaning up NAT Gateways and private subnets, check the official AWS documentation: